Counting and mining with the shell

 Notice how we didn’t type today’s date ourselves, but let the

-command do that mindless task for us.
-Find out about the"+%Y-%m-%d"
+datecommand do that mindless task for us.
+Find out about the"+%Y-%m-%d"option and alternative options we could have used.Solution

 Using

-are replaced by the year, month, and day respectively.
+date --helpwill show you that the+option introduces a date format, where%Y,%mand%dare replaced by the year, month, and day respectively.
 There are many other percent-codes you could use.You might also see that

 Finally, we’ll use the regular expression syntax covered earlier to search for similar words.